 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-is a blood glucose (sugar) level that is higher than your healthcare provider recommends.
+is a blood glucose (sugar) level that is higher than your diabetes care team provider recommends.
 You may not have any signs and symptoms.
 You may have increased thirst and urinate more often than usual.

-- Symptoms of dehydration, such as dark yellow urine, dry mouth and lips, and dry skin
+- You have symptoms of dehydration, such as dark yellow urine, dry mouth and lips, and dry skin.

 Manage diabetic hyperglycemia: